 Our experience with lowerback pain

 The biggest problem we as physiotherapists face are that people wait too long!
-We as medical practitioners get disappointed when we see a patient that initially had a very minor problem, but only consults us months later when the problems have escalated and developed into a complex series of compensations.
+It is disheartening when we see a patient that initially had a minor issue, but only consults us months.
+The problems have escalated and developed into a complex series of compensations.

 Even if you suspect it’s a small problem.
-Don’t ignore it.
-You are not a medical professional, ask the experts!
+Please don’t ignore it.
+Ask a medical professional, ask the experts!

 When do you need scans for lowerback treatment

-We are able to extensively tests the muscles, ligaments and joints without any scans.
-Physiotherapist use a variety of stress, pressure, movement, slide and glide test to identify the specific site or level where the problems are.
-In some cases where there is direct trauma (car accident, fall) we might approach it more carefully and will refer you directly for X-rays that we make sure there are no fractures (structural instability).
-In most cases X-rays are only required when there is no improvement in symptoms, even when the site of the problem has been identified, or the symptoms span over too many levels to pinpoint the problem.
+We can extensively test the muscles, ligaments and joints without any scans.
+Physiotherapists use a variety of stress, pressure, movement, slide and glide tests.
+The tests can identify the specific site or tissues where the problems are.
+In some cases where there is direct trauma (car accident, fall) we might approach it more carefully.
+We will refer you directly for X-rays that we make sure there are no fractures (structural instability).

-It should make sense to first identify the structure at fault before we send you for expensive scans and tests.
+It should make sense first to identify the structure at fault before we send you for expensive scans and tests.
 Remember that not all scans show the same structures.
-X-rays only show the bones, a sonar or ultrasound only shows the ligaments and muscle tissue on the surface.
-CT scan/ CAT scan shows more connective tissue than a Sonar, but less than an MRI.
-MRI scans can be used to identify most structures which includes nerves, arteries, and all the others.
+X-rays only show the bones, a sonar or ultrasound just shows the ligaments and muscle tissue on the surface.
+CT scan/ CAT scan shows more connective tissue than a sonar, but less than an MRI.
+MRI scans can be used to identify most structures which include nerves, arteries, and all the others.

-There is no use getting an x-ray done of your back if you have a muscle or ligament problem, so we advise patients to start the process with us in order to identify the problems and relationships between the structures in your back, before you go spending thousands of Rands on unnecessary scans and tests.
+There is no use getting an x-ray done of your back if you have a muscle or ligament problem.
+So we advise patients to start the process with us to identify the issues.
+We will investigate the relationships between the structures in your back before you go spending thousands of rands on unnecessary scans and tests.

 Other causes of lowerback pain

-This is the narrowing of the central spinal channel in which the spinal cord sits.
-The spinal cord that carry the impulses via nerves from your brain down to the level where it exits the cord to the rest of your body.
+Stenosis is the narrowing of the central spinal channel in which the spinal cord sits.
+The spinal cord that carries the impulses via nerves from your brain down to the level where it exits the cord to the rest of your body.
 The narrowing of this space can cause a specific group of symptoms.

-This involves the narrowing of the space between the vertebrae.
-It is when the holes where the nerves (power cables) that exit your spine and travel to the rest of your body are smaller.
+Spondylosis involves the narrowing of the space between the vertebrae.
+It is when the holes where the nerves (power cables) that exit your spine and travel to the rest of your body become smaller.
 These holes are called the inter(between)-vertebral foremen (hole), and the narrowing of these holes could put pressure on the nerves that exit at that hole, on that level.
 Symptoms will relate to the level (e.g. L5/S1) where the narrowing is taking place.
-This is usually the end result of a collapsed spine due to multiple factors.

 Common lower back injuries

 Facet joint injuries – generally but not always facet joint injuries will be worse when bending backwards and twisting.
-The back will actually feel locked so you just can’t push any further into that movement.
+The back will feel locked so you can’t move any further into that movement.
 Facet joint injuries can also limit you bending backwards.

-Sacro-iliac joints/ pelvic instability – these injuries are generally worse with asymmetrical activities eg running, steps etc. SIJ injuries can often be relieved when sitting in a slouched position, in contrast to a disc injury which can be worse in a slouched position.
+Sacro-iliac joints/ pelvic instability – these injuries are generally worse with asymmetrical activities e.g. running, steps and walking.
+SIJ injuries can often be relieved when sitting in a slouched position, in contrast to a disc injury which can be worse in a slouched position.

-Muscular strains are the least serious pathology and usually the quickest to resolve.
+Muscular strains are the least severe pathology and usually the quickest to resolve.
 Depending on which muscle is injured will depend on which movement hurts the most.
-Most soft tissue injuries will be fully resolved within 6 weeks.
+Most soft tissue injuries can fully resolve within six weeks.

 Help to diagnose